 With Triggerfish, we’re back to a box design like the StingRay’s.
 Triggerfish also does mobile location — but in a much bigger way.
 The device can collect signaling data from over 60,000 devices simultaneously.
 Triggerfish also lets the agent intercept a target’s conversations on his cell phone, just like a software-enhanced StingRay.

 Amberjack is a directional antenna that looks like a home smoke alarm.
 Magnets and a tie-down kit secure the antenna to a car’s roof, where it sits unobtrusively during an intercept.
-Used with StingRay, Kingfish and Gossamer, Amberjack’s contribution is signal monitoring that helps the user zero in on the target’s location.
+Used with StingRay, Kingfish and Gossamer, Amberjack’s contribution is signal monitoring that further helps the user zero in on the target’s location.

 Harpoon, a companion device, is a simple amplifier that comes into play when the target moves out of range, or if the agent wants to maintain his distance.
 Harpoon amplifies the signal to and from the target’s device in either event.